MicrosoftDocs/azure-devops-docs/docs/project/search/administration.md

 The amount of disk space taken up by Search depends mainly on the type of code files in version control that will be indexed.
-As a general guideline, allocate upto 35% of the size of all the collections that will be indexed.
+As a general guideline, allocate up to 35% of the size of all the collections that will be indexed.

 ### Software Dependencies